 Website with Track Requirements: Department of Linguistics

-Advising and Assistance: Prof. Kathryn Davidson and Cheryl Murphy
+Advising and Assistance: Prof. Gennaro Chierchia and Cheryl Murphy

 The Intellectual Basis: Linguistics sits at the intersection of the core sciences, social sciences, and humanities, being concerned not only with elucidation of the mental and physical capacities underlying production and perception of language but also with the manifestations of these capacities in human societies both synchronically and diachronically.
 In this sense the Linguistics track combines all of the approaches to mind, brain, and behavior represented in MBB (psychology, computation, philosophy, biology, history).
 Linguistics was the major discipline that spearheaded what came to be known as the cognitive revolution in the 1950s and has occupied a privileged position in debates surrounding mind, brain, and behavior issues ever since.